-- Be a part of the their home and community
+- Be a part of their home and community

-- Complete daily living tasks.

 - Learn new skill and develop new interests.

 - Live their best life

 - Waukesha County Resident.

 - The child has a disability.

 - The child is under age 22.

-- The child meets an eligible level of care based on the CLTS Functional Screen (CLTS FS).
+- The child meets an eligible level of care based on the Functional Screen eligibility tool.

 - The child lives in an eligible setting, as defined by the CLTS Waiver Program.